 As of December 31, 2013, the Predecessor Company recorded an impairment loss of \$2.3 million on its cost method investment in Coherus in contemplation of the ultimate liquidation of this investment prior to the Transaction.
 The impairment loss is reflected as a component of Miscellaneous (expense) income, net in the consolidated statements of operations.
-In March 2014, the investment was sold to Medpace Investors for \$0.3 million and was reflected in the other income component of Miscellaneous (expense) income, net in the consolidated statements of operations.
-In Coherus in the consolidated statements of operations (expense) income, net in the consolidated statements of operations for the Predecessor Period ended March 31, 2014.
+In March 2014, the investment was sold to Medpace Investors for \$0.3 million and was reflected in the other income component of Miscellaneous (expense) income, net in the consolidated statements of operations for the Predecessor Period ended March 31, 2014.